Ed Oliver (American football)

-Edward Oliver (born December 12, 1997) is an American football defensive tackle for the Buffalo Bills of the National Football League (NFL).
-He played college football at Houston, and was drafted by the Bills in the first round of the 2019 NFL Draft.
+Edward Oliver (born December 12, 1997) is an American professional football defensive tackle for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Houston Cougars, winning numerous awards, and was selected by the Bills in the first round of the 2019 NFL draft.

-Early years
+Early life

 Oliver attended Westfield High School in Houston.
 Oliver had 83 tackles, nine sacks and an interception as a senior and 84 tackles and seven sacks as a junior.
 In Oliver's senior season, Westfield went 11–1 into the 2015 UIL playoffs, where they lost 28–21 in the Area final to later state runner-up Austin Lake Travis.

 Oliver was rated as a consensus five-star recruit and was ranked among the top players in his class.
 Receiving offers from a multitude of powerhouse schools, including Alabama, Florida, LSU, Oklahoma, Texas, and Texas A&M, Oliver chose to play college football at the University of Houston, becoming the first recruit rated by ESPN as a five-star to commit to a school outside the Power Five conferences.

 College career

 Oliver became an immediate starter his true freshman year at Houston in 2016.
 He started all 12 games during the regular season, recording 60 tackles and five sacks.
 He was named the winner of the Bill Willis Trophy, becoming the first freshman to win the award.

 In 2017, Oliver's sophomore season, he was selected to the Walter Camp All-America first team and won the Outland Trophy, presented to the nation's top interior lineman.

-Following his junior year in 2018, Oliver decided to forgo his senior year and enter the 2019 NFL Draft.
+Following his junior year in 2018, Oliver decided to forgo his senior year and enter the 2019 NFL draft.

 College statistics

 Professional career

-On March 5, 2018, before the start of his junior year, Oliver announced that he already intended to forgo his final year of eligibility and enter the 2019 NFL Draft.
+On March 5, 2018, before the start of his junior year, Oliver announced that he already intended to forgo his final year of eligibility and enter the 2019 NFL draft.
 In May 2018, ESPN draft analyst Todd McShay projected Oliver to go No. 1 overall in the 2019 draft.